 Born and raised in Edmonton, I love telling stories about this place through podcasts, radio, writing, public speaking, and illustration.

-I spent most of my university career at Trent University in Peterborough, Ontario.
-Trent suited my need to get outside and get my boots dirty throughout a joint degree in International Development and Environment & Resource Studies.
-Along the way, I studied Mandarin at Sichuan University, and studied and worked in Ghana through Trent’s International Development Studies partnership with the University of Ghana.
+I have a joint degree in International Development and Environment & Resource Studies from Trent University in Peterborough, Ontario.
+I also studied Mandarin at Sichuan University, and studied and worked through Trent’s International Development Studies partnership with the University of Ghana.

 From 2014-2018, I worked as News Coordinator for CJSR.
 I trained news volunteers in skills like field recording, production, interviewing, and ethics.
 From 2011-2014, I helped produce a nationally-syndicated environmental news show called Terra Informa at CJSR.
 I also created CJSR’s arts and culture show All That Matters.

 In print and online media, I’ve written about how Canadian nuclear physicist Harriet Brooks changed the world (CBC), Vivek Shraya’s groundbreaking documentary What I LOVE About Being Queer (The Wanderer), and the health effects of Alberta’s droughts (Vue Weekly).
-In 2011 I worked for CBC Radio in Toronto as a Peter Gzowski intern, where I produced for shows like Metro Morning, Big City Small World, and As It Happens.
+In 2011 I worked for CBC Radio in Toronto as a Peter Gzowski intern.

 Awards and Things